camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 This section describes how to install optional dependencies.
 None of these are required to work with the core platform.
 Before continuing, make sure that the Camunda Platform is already installed according to [this step]({{< relref "#setup" >}}) for WildFly / JBoss EAP 7.

-### Cockpit, Tasklist and Admin
+### Cockpit, Tasklist, and Admin

 The following steps are required to deploy the web application:

 1. Download the Camunda web application that contains the web applications from our Maven Artifactory.
     Alternatively, switch to the private repository for the enterprise version (credentials from license required).
-    * For [Wildfly 27+](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/webapp/camunda-webapp-wildfly/), the name of the artifact is `$PLATFORM_VERSION/camunda-webapp-wildfly-$PLATFORM_VERSION.war`.
+    * For [WildFly 27+](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/webapp/camunda-webapp-wildfly/), the name of the artifact is `$PLATFORM_VERSION/camunda-webapp-wildfly-$PLATFORM_VERSION.war`.
-    * For [Wildfly ≤26 / JBoss EAP 7](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/webapp/camunda-webapp-jboss/), the name of the artifact is `$PLATFORM_VERSION/camunda-webapp-jboss-$PLATFORM_VERSION.war`.
+    * For [WildFly ≤26 / JBoss EAP 7](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/webapp/camunda-webapp-jboss/), the name of the artifact is `$PLATFORM_VERSION/camunda-webapp-jboss-$PLATFORM_VERSION.war`.
 2. Optionally, you may change the context path to which the application will be deployed (default is `/camunda`).
     Edit the file `WEB-INF/jboss-web.xml` in the war file and update the `context-root` element accordingly.
 3. Copy the war file to `$WILDFLY_HOME/standalone/deployments`.
-4. Startup Wildfly.
+4. Startup WildFly.
-5. Access Cockpit, Tasklist and Admin via `/camunda/app/cockpit`, `/camunda/app/tasklist` and `/camunda/app/admin`, or under the context path you configured.
+5. Access Cockpit, Tasklist, and Admin via `/camunda/app/cockpit`, `/camunda/app/tasklist` and `/camunda/app/admin`, or under the context path you configured.

 ### REST API